wp99cp/continual-learning/readme.md

-# Geometry-Aware Sampling for Class-Incremental Learning
+# Prototype-based Sampling for Class-Incremental Learning

 ## Reproduce the Experiments